PROJECT: Scoping a combined programme on climate compatible development for Pakistan

 The Government of Pakistan envisioned to scope a nationally appropriate programme of work for climate compatible development (CCD) and producing specifications or terms of reference for each work package that would make up the programme.

-CDKN’s has supported the Ministry of Climate Change in scoping and developing a nationally appropriate climate compatible development work programme, to help turn the National Climate Change Policy (NCCP) into prioritized actions.The objectives of the project were:
+CDKN’s has supported the Ministry of Climate Change in scoping and developing a nationally appropriate climate compatible development work programme, to help turn the National Climate Change Policy (NCCP) into prioritized actions.The objectives of the project were to:

 1. Support the Government of Pakistan in developing and scoping a nationally-appropriate work programme on climate compatible development.
 This will build on work done to date on climate change in Pakistan and reflect Government priorities.